Ironspidy2506/DSA-Searching-Techniques/README.md

 ## Files 📂

 - `LinearSearch.java`
-  Contains the implementation of the linear search algorithm.
+  Contains the implementation of the Linear Search Algorithm.

 - `BinarySearch.java`
-  Contains the implementation of the binary search algorithm.
+  Contains the implementation of the Binary Search Algorithm.